 There are many places in the space where new stars are born.
 Reflection nebulae IC4954 (near center) and 4955 (lower left) is one of them.
-These nebulae surround open cluster Roslund4.
-Its age is estimated to 4 million years, and whole complex is located 6500 light years away.
+These nebulae surround open cluster Roslund 4.
+Whole complex is located 6500 light years away and is about 4 million years old.
 Can be found at the northern border of Vulpecula (Little Fox) constellation.

 Image technical data: